 Internal U.S. Sugar Association documents related to operations, regulatory activities and scientific research from 1974 to 1978 were reviewed for relevance to the Regional Nutritional Information Program.
 Fifty-nine documents were identified for further review and emerging themes were identified.

 The results show that the Regional Nutritional Information Program was an essential component of the U.S. Sugar Association’s public relations campaign and was designed to portray the safety and benefits of sugar in a balanced diet.
 The target audiences included universities, public schools, professional associations, and the media.
 U.S. Sugar Association dietitians hosted educational workshops, incorporated U.S. Sugar Association literature into libraries and curricula, monitored professional and consumer attitudes toward sugar and made media appearances.
-Their dietitians interacted with dental professionals by documenting their attitudes toward sugar, influencing a professional conference to include pro-sugar speakers, developing a media program that minimized sugar’s role in and by monitoring and criticizing dentist-researchers examining the high-sugar content of breakfast cereals.
+Their dietitians interacted with dental professionals by documenting their attitudes toward sugar, influencing a professional conference to include pro-sugar speakers, developing a media program that minimized sugar’s role in tooth decay and by monitoring and criticizing dentist-researchers examining the high-sugar content of breakfast cereals.

 The authors conclude that the U.S. Sugar Association used the Regional Nutritional Information Program to counter dentists’ anti-sugar messages at professional meetings and in the media with positive messages about sugar and suggests that the public health community should consider corporate relationships in the dietetic profession as potentially detrimental to oral health.